vikejs/vike-react/packages/vike-react-query/README.md

 > [!NOTE]
 > Even though [`useSuspenseQuery()`](https://tanstack.com/query/latest/docs/framework/react/reference/useSuspenseQuery) is imported from `@tanstack/react-query`, you need to install `vike-react-query` for it to work.
 (The `useSuspenseQuery()` hook requires an [HTML stream](https://vike.dev/streaming) integration.)

-Benefits:
- - Data is fetched at the component level (unlike [`+data`](https://vike.dev/data), which fetches at the page level).
- - The rest of the page is eagerly rendered while the component waits for its data (see [Progressive Rendering](https://vike.dev/streaming#progressive-rendering)).
- - All the niceties of TanStack Query.

-You can completely stop using Vike's [`+data` hook](https://vike.dev/data) — or use both: `+data` for some pages, and `vike-react-query` for others.

 <br/>